Shih Poo Temperament and Behavior

 Shih Poo in terms of intelligence: The Shih Poos are friendly and calm.
 The only problem one may face with the Shih Poos is that they bark their heart out.
 They love barking and keep barking for long spans of time.

 It is one of the most important factors because friendly and social dogs are the champions.
 Their attitude towards their owners, children, strangers, and other pets should be social and friendly.
 If you are looking for a guard dog, you may go for a breed that is not much friendly to strangers.

-Shih Poo: In terms of friendliness and social behavior, Shih Poos are exceptional.
-They become an excellent couch dog, lap dog, and playmate.
+Shih Poo in terms of friendliness: In terms of friendliness and social behavior, Shih Poos are exceptional.
+They become excellent couch dogs, lap dogs, and playmates.

 A puppy needs to be raised and trained just like a real human puppy.
 If the breed is easy to train, you’ll not face many problems while raising and socializing it.

-Shih Poo: Shih Poos are easy to train and won’t give you a tough time during the training sessions.
+Shih Poo in terms of training: Shih Poos are easy to train and won’t give you a tough time during the training sessions.
 While training them, you must remain calm and the sessions should be rewarding.

 Well, if you are looking for a family dog that accompanies you everywhere and tends to sit in your lap all the time, you can go for a Shih Poo.
 Also, the Shih Poo is good with small children but it is not recommended to get toy dog breeds because they could harm them by considering them a toy.
 Most importantly, if you have planned to get a Shih Poo, try finding it in a shelter first, and if not found, get it from a reputable Shih Poo breeder.